doodspav/coc-api-image/README.md

     $ pip install numpy
     $ pip install pillow
+    $ pip install fonttools

 You will need to get an api key from https://developer.clashofclans.com/.

 Bear in mind that api keys are IP specific.

-Put the api key in the api_key variable in main_profile.py on line 10.
+Use the api_key as show in the example (usage denoted by api_key).

 Use the example.py file to create an image in the same folder that everything else is in.
 The image will be called test.jpg.